Python

 Is the system Python installed?

-Try python3 --version and which -a python3 to check if Python was installed with Xcode Command Line Tools.
+Try python3 --version and which -a python3 to check if a system Python was installed with Xcode Command Line Tools.

 $ python3 --version